Make sure the young people in your family are protected against a cancer-causing STD. Learn about a better HPV vaccine for both boys and girls.

 Children can get vaccinated as early as age 9 and catch up through age 26, but after that, there’s little you can do to protect yourself.

-In December, the Food and Drug Administration approved Gardasil 9, which fights 9 forms of the virus, for girls ages 9 to 26 and boys ages 9 to 15.
+The Food and Drug Administration approved Gardasil 9, which fights 9 forms of the virus, for girls ages 9 to 26 and boys ages 9 to 15.
 It should be available soon.
 The vaccine is 20 percent more effective against cervical cancer.
 If your child has already had a vaccine series, ask your doctor about a second round for additional protection.

 Once the vaccination window has passed, having sex with people who only have sex with you will help — but remember your partner, or you, could have picked up the virus many years earlier, and there is no test to identify carriers.
 Using condoms also helps, but isn’t foolproof, as HPV can infect other parts of the body, too.